opensearch-project/project-website/_posts/2021-12-01-plugins-intro.markdown

 ```

 As the plugins are class-loaded during the node bootstrap, the extension points (defined by the plugin interface) initialize the data structures.
-This design of loading plugins during the node bootstrap prevents them to be loaded on the fly and cannot be hot swapped.
+This design of loading plugins during the node bootstrap prevents them being loaded on the fly and cannot be hot swapped.
 Each node within the cluster has to be restarted to load a new plugin.

 ### Plugins vs Modules